nus-cs1010/2324-s1/docs/vim-setup.md

 ## Vim Configuration

 Like many other Unix programs, you can configure your preferences by creating an `rc` (run commands) file in your home directory.
 These `rc` files will be read by the corresponding programs and executed line-by-line as if the text is entered into the program through a keyboard.
-You can view these `rc` as a script that will be executed automatically whenever a program starts.
+You can view an `rc` file as a script that will be executed automatically whenever a program starts.

 For `vim`, the `rc` file is called `.vimrc`.
 The `.` in the front of the file name carries a special meaning in Unix.
 It means that this file is hidden -- you won't see it when you `ls`.
 Hiding the run command files prevent your home directory from being cluttered.
 To tell `ls` to show the hidden files, use the `-a` flag
 ```Bash
 $ ls -a
 ```

 We have created a `.vimrc` file, with CS1010 defaults, for your use.
-This is the basis on which you can build on.
+This is the basis upon which you can build.

 To copy this file to your home directory on the PE nodes,
 ```Bash